-In addition to the above, an aircraft shall carry an identification plate inscribed with the nationality and registration marks, together with the name and address of the registered owner of the aircraft.
-The plate shall be made of fire proof metal and shall be affixed, in a prominent position, to the fuselage or basket, as the case may be and near the main entrance to the aircraft.
+- 8.1 An aircraft shall carry an identification plate inscribed with the nationality and registration marks, together with the name and address of the registered owner of the aircraft.
+The plate shall be made of fire proof metal or fireproof material of suitable physical properties. - 8.2 The identification plate shall be secured to the aircraft in a prominent position near the main entrance or: a) in the case of an unmanned free balloon, affixed conspicuously to the exterior of the payload; and b) in the case of a remotely piloted aircraft, secured in a prominent position near the main entrance or compartment or affixed conspicuously to the exterior of the aircraft if there is no main entrance or compartment.

-ISSUE OF CERTIFICATES OF AIRWORTHINESS
+CHAPTER 1.4 ISSUE OF CERTIFICATES OF AIRWORTHINESS

-- 1.1 Pursuant to regulation 14 of the Mauritius Civil Aviation Regulations, this Chapter prescribes the requirements for the issue of a Mauritius Certificate of Airworthiness for new and used aircraft. - 1.2 An aircraft to which a certificate of airworthiness is issued shall be operated in compliance with the terms and conditions of that certificate and within the approved operating limitations in its flight manual. - 1.3 The categories in which Certificates of Airworthiness may be issued are specified in the Mauritius Civil Aviation Regulations. - 1.4 This Chapter spells out the general requirements for the issue of the Mauritius Certificate of Airworthiness.
+- 1.1 Pursuant to regulation 14 of the Mauritius Civil Aviation Regulations, this Chapter prescribes the requirements for the issue of a Mauritius Certificate of Airworthiness for new and used aircraft. - 1.2 An aircraft to which a certificate of airworthiness is issued shall be operated in compliance with the terms and conditions of that certificate and within the approved operating limitations in its flight manual.
+All Certificate of Airworthiness related to commercial operations will not have a validity period. - 1.3 The categories in which Certificates of Airworthiness may be issued are specified in the Mauritius Civil Aviation Regulations. - 1.4 This Chapter spells out the general requirements for the issue of the Mauritius Certificate of Airworthiness.